bigprof-software/appgini-customization-cookbook/multiple-choice-with-other.md

-# Display a multiple choice field that include an 'Other' user-provided option
+# Display a multiple choice field that includes an 'Other' user-provided option

 ## Purpose of this recipe